openml/openml-docker-dev/readme.md

 ![](images/upload2.PNG)

 ### Note: Files in OpenML cloned repo are mounted inside the website container, any change will reflect immediately on the site

+### Step 7 New website checks (Optional)
+- Check the new website running at 127.0.0.1/5000.
+It should look similar to new.openml.org
+- Sign up as a new user in the new website.
+(Note that you cannot use the admin account from the old website to login here)
+- Sign in with your email and password
+- You should be able to see your profile
+- Dataset upload is not working yet (some connection issue in docker compose - in progress)